en_USEnglish

 4.1.
 Prepare a list of strengths

 4.2.
-Be prepared to justify your requests
+Prepare to justify your requests

 4.3.
 Anticipate possible objections